 Lone Henchman

-Sometimes tools, sometimes graphics, sometimes aimless rambling
+Sometimes about tools, sometimes about graphics, sometimes I just ramble.

 A stylized picture of the author.